TRIQS/cthyb/README.txt

 TRIQS fast hybridization-expansion solver
 Copyright (C) 2013, P. Seth, I. Krivenko, M. Ferrero and O. Parcollet

+**WARNING** : This code is alpha.
+While it is known to work on several tests, it is not yet ready for production.

 1. Documentation

 You will find the documentation of this application under